 As part of association operations, there is one instance in which the neighbor relationship is formalized to ensure good will.
 If you share a fence or retaining wall along a lot line with a neighbor, and if you need to replace, move or alter that structure, the association requires both property owners to sign the Neighbor Acknowledgement Form linked below.
 Filling out this form ensures that both homeowners are aware of the impending construction work on their property line.
 (Note: the form does not mediate who should pay for the work to be completed on shared fence lines or retaining walls.
 This must be determined between the neighbors themselves.)

 As a common courtesy, even if you are completing exterior construction work that doesn’t affect the property line, it’s a good idea to inform your neighbors to ensure as little inconvenience for them as possible.

-Many villages in Stonebridge Ranch host neighborhood block parties at various times throughout the year.
-Though the SRCA does not sponsor such events, we do encourage neighbors to spread good will and thank all residents who take the initiative to organize and host block parties.
+Pre-COVID 19, many villages in Stonebridge Ranch hosted neighborhood block parties at various times throughout the year.
+Though the SRCA does not sponsor such events, when it is safe to do so, we encourage neighbors to spread good will and thank all residents who take the initiative to organize and host block parties.
 National Night Out, which takes place annually during the first week of August, is one of the most popular dates for block parties in our community.
-If you want to organize a block party for your village, here’s a few best practices to keep in mind:
+If you want to organize a block party for your village (when social distancing is no longer recommended by health authorities), here’s a few best practices to keep in mind: